The Two RV Gypsies: Full-Time RVers

 Alpine man statue

 Below: The photo of the Pack Horse was taken by Karen Duquette in 2009.
-The two RV Gypsies could not find this statue in 2015.
+The two RV Gypsies could NOT find this statue in 2015.
 Lee Duquette did not remember seeing it in 2009 and thought Karen was thinking about the small bear statue shown above.
 Later, Karen found the photos shown below on her computer and posted it here because she knew she was right.

-Karen found a description of The Pack Horse statue listed in a brochure at the Visitor Center in 2015.
+Yet, Karen found a description of The Pack Horse statue listed in a brochure at the Visitor Center in 2015.
 "Prospecting and mining are an important part of Smithers' past and present economy and packhorses were essential to the many surveyors and prospectors who opened this beautiful valley.
 The horses carried large loads of supplies and tools and were the only companion for many lonely prospectors."

 Pack Horse statue Pack Horse statue